YesugenB/yesugenb.github.io/_pages/about.md

   - /about.html
 ---

+I will join UMass Amherst as a first-year PhD student this May, working with Dr. Yuriy Brun at the Laboratory for Software Engineering Research [(LASER)](https://laser.cs.umass.edu/).

-I am a post-baccalaureate research affiliate working with [Dr. Alicia Grubb](https://amgrubb.github.io/) in the [Computer Science Department](http://cs.smith.edu/) at Smith College.
+I am currently a post-baccalaureate research affiliate working with [Dr. Alicia Grubb](https://amgrubb.github.io/) in the [Computer Science Department](http://cs.smith.edu/) at Smith College.

 I completed my Bachelor's at Smith College in May 2023.
 My majors were in Computer Science (with Highest Honors) and Statistical and Data Sciences.